uzh-rpg/agile_flight/README.md

 If you want to perform steps 1-3 automatically, you can use the `launch_evaluation.bash N` script provided in this folder.
 It will automatically perform `N` rollouts and then create an `evaluation.yaml` file which summarizes the rollout statistics.

-TODO: we need to provide a conda install file or a requirements.txt to install python dependencies.

 ### Installation (for Python User)
 If you want to develop algorithms using only Python, especially reinforcement learning, you need to install our library as python package.